madfam-io/plinto/apps/docs/content/guides/authentication/oauth-providers.md

 ## Overview

 OAuth 2.0 social login allows users to authenticate using their existing accounts from popular services.
-Plinto supports all major providers with a unified interface and automatic profile synchronization.
+Janua supports all major providers with a unified interface and automatic profile synchronization.

 ## Supported Providers